AkashRajpurohit/ts-npm-template/README.md

 That is pretty much it, follow the steps for creating a new repository and its done 🎉

-> Refer to [Sample README](./README.sample.md) file to setup docs and instructions for your package.

 ## Configurations ⚙️

 ### Release to NPM